 11 Ways to Save Water, Time, and Money on Your Landscape

 Let's get right to the point.
 If you're not irrigating your lawn, flower beds, and container plants using the most targeted, time-efficient methods possible, you're wasting water.
-Here's what you need to know to conserve valuable water, time, and money on your yard and garden maintenance.
+Here's our advice for conserving water, time, and money on your yard and garden.

-A simple way to determine when your lawn needs water: Walk on the grass.
+3. Here's a simple test to determine when your lawn needs water: Walk on the grass.
 If the blades spring back, hold off on watering.
 If you see your footprints, switch on the sprinklers—unless rain is in the forecast.
-Not a cloud in the sky?
-Hose down the garden in the early morning or at dusk to avoid losing water to evaporation caused by the hot sun.

-Water just the roots of your perennials, annuals, and shrubs—don't shower the leaves.
+4. Water just the roots of your perennials, annuals, and shrubs—don't shower the leaves.
 This cuts the risk of fungal disease and reduces evaporation.
-A smart way to put water just where you need it is to Install Drip Irrigation.

-Plants in pots are especially vulnerable to drying out in hot weather because their roots are confined to a small area and can't extend deeper in search of moisture.
-When starting a container, give plants a thorough drink using a watering can or a soft-spray nozzle on a hose.
-Water often—whenever the soil is dry 2 to 3 inches below the surface—and fertilize regularly.
-See more musts in Container Garden Planting Tips and How to Plant in Pots.
+6. Plants in pots are especially vulnerable to drying out in hot weather because their roots are confined to a small area and can't extend deeper in search of moisture.

-To water transplants efficiently, shovel soil and mulch into a donut-shaped berm as wide as the tree branches.
+8. To water transplants efficiently, shovel soil and mulch into a donut-shaped berm as wide as the tree branches.
 Fill the berm with water, using a hose or buckets; then let it percolate into the soil slowly.
-See more in How to Transplant a Small Tree.

-Keep your drip irrigation systems running efficiently by checking for leaks, cracked pipes, or plugged emitters.
+9. Keep your drip irrigation systems running efficiently by checking for leaks, cracked pipes, or plugged emitters.
 And watch for spray that drifts away as mist, a sign that water pressure is too high.
 Bigger droplets won't get carried away in the wind.
-Watch the How to Repair Drip Irrigation video for more.

-Inexpensive soaker hoses ooze water through thousands of tiny pores all along the length of rubber tubing.
+10. Inexpensive soaker hoses ooze water through thousands of tiny pores all along the length of ruber tubing.
 Snaked through shrubbery and hooked up to a timer set for early morning watering, they can cut water use by up to 70 percent over conventional sprinklers.
-See more on this type of system, rotating sprinklers, oscillating sprinklers, and many others in All About Sprinklers.